 Sanna khotto are a Konkani delicacy.
 A rice batter is ground, it is then mixed with veggies like cabbage and onions, they are then steamed in jackfruit leaves baskets to make delicious sanna khotto.
 These spicy, rice idlis are served hot as a side dish for lunch, dinner with lots of coconut oil on top.
 These idlis aren’t served as breakfast. :-)

 Tiny baskets are made by weaving jackfruit leaves and they are called khotto in Konkani.
 The spicy, rice idlis steamed in these khotto are called sanna khotto in Konkani.
 These idlis are also steamed in banana leaves are called sanna muddo in Konkani.
-These days people like us in cities don’t have access to jackfruit leaves or banana leaves very often, so you can steam these spicy, rice idlis in idli moulds.
+These days people like us in cities who don’t have access to jackfruit leaves or banana leaves very often, can steam these spicy, rice idlis in idli moulds.
 We then call them sanna idli.

 Here's the recipe to make cabbage, onion sanna idli: